 We have some old PVC pipes left over from a when we built our metallic bathroom and they were just the right size to turn into a giant pencil.
 Using a little bit of masking tape as a guide the PVC pipe was cut into four equal bits.

-After giving them a good clean, we sprayed them a bright, happy blue before masking off the eraser portion, which then got a coat of dusky pink.
+After giving the pipes a good clean, and prepping them for painting we sprayed them a bright, happy blue before masking off the eraser portion, which got a coat of dusky pink.

 I originally wanted to use a tin can for the metal bit that joins the eraser to the pencil.
 But I was a little worried that I might leave a sharp edge somewhere and little Rory would cut herself.
 So we used aluminium tape instead.
 Man I love this stuff.
 It sticks like crazy and we’ve used it to make our chain of hearts garden mobile so I know it will survive anything a little girl might throw at it 😉 To make the grooves in the metal I carefully placed bits of string on the sticky side of the tape before adding it the the giant pencils.